sergueik/springboot_study/basic-karate-example2/README.md

 this directory contains subject application and tests from the __API Testing an Application with Karate__ [pluralsight course](https://app.pluralsight.com/library/courses/karate-api-testing-application), amended to lower versions of Karate Framework and Java

+### Background

+Karate is an open-source test automation framework built on Java and JavaScript, yet designed to remove the entry barriers of either language.
+It uniquely integrates API testing, UI automation, scientifically accurate performance testing (via Gatling), and service virtualization (mocking) into a single cohesive tool.
+Inspired by Cucumber, Karate employs a simple Gherkin
+‑based syntax (`.feature` files) reminiscent of early BDD DSLs independently found in the Ruby ecosystem (`spec` files).
+Karate feature files achieve the same goals that spec-driven frameworks in Ruby, Puppet, or InSpec do: tests are understandable and even writable by domain experts without Java or JavaScript experience, making automation accessible.

+In the API testing domain, Karate deliberately abandons Cucumber’s full flexibility in favor of a “simple English,” precise scenario subset of Gherkin.

+*longer version*:

+In the API testing domain, Karate makes an important sacrifice by dropping Cucumber’s full flexibility in favor of a “simple English” precise formal scenario subset of Gherkin langage, naturally aligned with REST API testing.
+This eliminates the need for boilerplate Java plumbing code, making tests concise, readable, and maintainable without sacrificing clarity or expressiveness.

+For UI automation, Karate extends into Selenium-like capabilities, providing a DSL for waits, captures, Shadow DOM, iframe handling, file uploads/downloads, and visual verifications.
+This addresses all major modern web UI testing needs, from dynamic content synchronization to complex DOM manipulations, offering a comprehensive, low-code solution for both API and UI testing.

+These features place Karate in the same league as advanced JavaScript-based frameworks like
+* Playwright
+* Cypress
+* TestCafe
+* WebDriverIO

+but they also make it a clear productivity winner over classic pure Selenium, by reducing boilerplate, simplifying test maintenance, and providing richer built-in support for modern web UI challenges.

+Another standout aspect is Karate’s HTML page tree-view for step results and debugging, providing instant, clear, hierarchical visibility into every test step — a level of clarity and maintainability that most modern frameworks do not offer

+To get similar functionality with tools like TestNG, SpecFlow, Cucumber, or Selenium, teams typically add external reporting add‑ons that require setup, configuration, and often build tool/plugin work:
+* Allure Report – requires explicit setup
+* ExtentReports
+Combined with its scientifically accurate performance testing, Karate offers a complete, low-code automation ecosystem that is robust, accessible, and highly recognized by its community.

 ### Usage

 if seeing